rokucommunity/rooibos/docs/index.md

 In the following example, the tests will be run in a new (auto-generated) component that extends `NodeExample` component.

+**NOTE:** you have to have `     "autoImportComponentScript": true,` in your bsconfig.json, for this style of testing to work.

 ```
 namespace Tests
   @SGNode NodeExample